Bengt bought his first HUDDIG 25 years ago and since then he has remained faithful to the brand

 Over the past 26 years, BT Schakt och Gräv AB has mainly worked for PEAB in Uppsala.
 Bengt and his HUDDIG act as a service machine and perform all types of jobs.
 Snow ploughing, excavation work, water and sewage projects, digging building foundations, restoration work and cable work.
 No two days are the same.
 Something that Bengt appreciates.

-“The main advantage of a backhoe loader is clearly the versatility and flexibility.
+“The main advantage of an excavator loader is clearly the versatility and flexibility.
 I can take on all sorts of work, which gives me a lot of freedom.
 Having a machine standing still is expensive, so it’s important to have a regular flow of steady work.
 With my HUDDIG, I have work every day all year round, regardless of the weather, which of course is good for profitability,” says Bengt.

 “It’s a question of fully exploiting the front bucket to get the maximum capacity from the machine.
 It may require a little bit of experience and familiarity to get to it from a HUDDIG, but once you have learned, it is both quick and easy,” says Bengt.
 “The precision of the hydraulics in a HUDDIG is also superior.
 The machine is very quiet and gentle, which ensures the hydraulics work optimally.”